otherbehinding/claude-archiver/README.md

 # claude-archiver

 This archives your claude or any ai chatbot into a prompt where it can save ~35% of token usage on (almost) everything.
+And when pasted back, it can roughly regenerate your last prompt back and save most data.

 # HOW TO USE: